mas-the-spaz/BLFS-automation/README.md

 Main usage: ```python deps.py [-h] [-a] [-b PACKAGE] [-c PACKAGE] [-d PACKAGE] [-l PACKAGE] [-o] [-r]```

+Note: When using the -b (build) option, it is recommended to follow along the installation process in the BLFS book.
+This is because the -b (build) option will prompt the user to run EVERY command provided for the specific package.
+Some commands can only be run if optional dependencies are installed (like Texlive, Docbook, etc.).

 ```
 optional arguments:
   -a, --all             Downloads ALL BLFS packages - uses a lot of time and space